Madeperf/DataBaseProject/README.md

 # DataBaseProject
-A repository for a DataBase exercise
+A repository for a DataBase group exercise